Project Overseas – Sandy Plamondon

 Each year, the Canadian Teachers’ Federation sends, as part of Project Overseas, about 60 English and French-speaking elementary and secondary school teachers as volunteers to various African and Caribbean countries.
 The selected individuals are part of a team working with a group of trainers from a developing country to provide professional training for local teachers in different subjects and to promote literacy, gender equality and peace education.

-In 2014, I was part of the Overseas Project in Togo, West Africa, with two colleagues from Alberta and one from Ontario.
+In 2014, I was part of Project Overseas in Togo, West Africa, with two colleagues from Alberta and one from Ontario.
 I saw firsthand how different the working conditions of our Togolese colleagues are from ours.
 Yet, we share a common interest: to provide quality education for our students.
 Visiting a school, interacting with teachers and acknowledging each other’s context and difficulties allowed us to discuss realistic ideas and strategies.
-The Overseas Project in Togo was thus not only a learning experience for Togolese teachers, but also for us, the Canadian teachers.
-Above all, we realized that our presence made a difference, and that’s why I sent in my application to participate in the 2018 Overseas Project.

 The Quebec Provincial Association of Teachers (QPAT) sent my application to the Canadian Teachers’ Federation, which selected me as team leader.
 My team members were a teacher from Winnipeg, one from Ottawa and one from Charlottetown.
 We traveled to Haiti last July.
 Our team’s objective was to work with Haitian co-instructors to provide professional training to 120 teachers from the National Council of Haitian Educators (CNEH) in the northern Cap-Haïtien region.
 Our mandate was to offer joint strategies for teaching mathematics, French, science and classroom management.